Your New County Takes Only 10 Minutes To Establish

-It will take 5 minutes for 50%+1 of the registered voters to sign the petition to place this on the next ballot.
-It will take a second 5 minutes for 50%+1 of those voting to make the new county official.
-Only those in the affected area, the coastal 480 square miles, may sign the petition anor vote on the ballot.
+It will take 5 minutes for each of the 50%+1 registered voters to sign a petition to place this on the ballot.
+It will take a second 5 minutes for each of the 50%+1 voting to make the new county official.
+Only those in the affected area, the coastal 480 square miles, may sign the petition and vote on the ballot.
 10 minutes means no new taxes and a return of full county services.
-The coast would then enjoy a locally elected Board of Commissioners, a locally elected Sheriff with deputies providing Public Safety, a locally elected Judge and Courthouse, a locally elected Clerk for local Records office, a locally elected Tax Assessor and Survey office, a local location for all county business, and so much more.
+The coast would then enjoy a locally elected local Board of Commissioners, Sheriff with local deputies providing Public Safety, Judge using the local Courthouse, Clerk with a local Records office, Tax Assessor with local Survey office, and so much more.
 The staff will consist totally of local community members thus also providing additional jobs in the greater Florence area where the potential county facilities currently exist.

-After that 10 minutes, the "formation" committee will haggle with Lane County with the force of the Oregon National Guard to take away its "portion" of Lane County and initialize the County.
-In Florence in the Florence Justice Center is already a 911 dispatch center, a rarely used Courthouse, could share the City Jail as a holding facility, and vacant office space for Public Safety and County offices, and fiber optic internet facilities.
-In Florence is already the Lane County road crew, equipment, and facility that handles all Lane's needs west of the Hwy-126 tunnel.
-The coastal people helped pay for the County Prison and would claim a portion/agreement to house the very few criminals of the coastal area.
-Essentially, the physical plant needs are already available having been mostly abandoned by Lane County as they eliminated services to the coast.
+After that 10 minutes, the "formation" committee will haggle with Lane County with the force of the Oregon National Guard (per Oregon Revised Statutes) to take away its "portion" of Lane County's revenue and assets to initialize Siuslaw County.
+The Florence Justice Center is already a 911 dispatch center, a Courthouse only used by the Justice (civil) cases, a sharable Jail as a holding facility, vacant office space for Public Safety and County offices, and fiber optic internet facilities.
+In Florence is already the Lane County coastal road crew with the equipment and facility that handles the coastal country road maintenance.
+The coastal people helped pay for the County Prison in Eugene and would claim a portion/agreement to house the very few criminals of the coastal area.
+Essentially, the physical plant needs are already available having been mostly abandoned by Lane County as they eliminated services on the coast.